|Guide||♦||56 Triplogs||3 Topics|

-I would not recommend this hike if your dog has no off-trail experience or easily gets into trouble spots.
+I would not recommend this hike if your dog has no off-trail experience or quickly gets into trouble spots.
 The trail leading in has cacti near and dear.

 Sun exposure turned out to be more of a concern than the steep grade.
 The trail is slightly overgrown in the lower sections.
 It seemed dry in March after an extremely wet winter.
 I can only imagine how dry it is in the summer.
 Get off the trail when it reaches the creek.
-Head down stream to the left.
-It's four tenths of a mile to the Big Dipper.
-Along the way you'll pass several nice cascades and pools.
+Head downstream to the left.
+It's four-tenths of a mile to the Big Dipper.
+Along the way, you'll pass several lovely cascades and pools.

 From what I read, the Big Dipper was merely a few hundred yards down from Hells Hole.
 I'm not sure where Hells Hole is...
 I came to a stretch of wall to wall water that I estimated to be at least 30 yards long.
-The walls are extremely steep on either side.
-At the tail end of March the water was too cold for swimming.
-The Big Dipper came at price.
+The walls are incredibly steep on either side.
+At the tail end of March, the water was too cold for swimming.
+The Big Dipper came at a price.
 I'm not sure if the water was higher than usual.
-Nevertheless I climbed up the right wall and worked my way over.
-It appeared several others have taken this route.
-It's steep with prickly bushes and thick shrubbery to be negotiated.

-Coming down on the other end it's only a short hop and a skip to the Big Dipper.
-It is a truly awesome sight to see.
+Coming down on the other end, it's only a short hop and a skip to the Big Dipper.
+It is a truly remarkable sight to see.
 I was dreading the scramble back and found it hard to relax.
-If you plan on swimming below take a good rope as I didn't notice a route to the bottom.
+If you plan on swimming below, take a good rope as I didn't notice a route to the bottom.
 Then again, I didn't look much either.

-I started hiking at 11:15am.
+I started hiking at 11:15 am.
 It took two hours to reach the Big Dipper taking numerous photos along the way.
-It was an hour and half back to the trailhead.
-I was totally exhausted most of the return trip.
+It was an hour and a half back to the trailhead.
+I was exhausted most of the return trip.
 A fall on the rocks earlier may have contributed.
-It seems like this would be a better hike if the water was warmer.
+It seems like this would be a better hike if the water were warmer.
 Swimming the pools would save time and energy.
-On the other hand it's one hot climb back up to the trailhead.
+On the other hand, it's one hot climb back up to the trailhead.
 Shade does favor this area in the afternoon as it is on the eastern side of the mountain.